Picture of Matt Girardi

 78%

-Don't use LocalHop while hosting events
+Don't actively use LocalHop while hosting events

-Don't use LocalHop while hosting events
+Don't actively use LocalHop while hosting events

 User Interviews